dbrax/paymycheckout/README.md

 ## Reporting Security Issues
-To disclose a security issue to our team, [please submit a report via email here](https://mailto:epmnzava@gmail.com).
+To disclose a security issue to our team,Please an email to epmnzava@gmail.com.

 ## Contributing to Wopay